Part two of a three-part series on large format imaging

 Digital imaging of the brain has also allowed the creation of three-dimensional reference brains— brain atlases.
 These comprise digital images of contiguous sections of a healthy or diseased brain along different anatomical planes.
 Brain atlases can be easily accessed free of charge and provide an invaluable resource for those studying the human brain.
 As well as showing the surface anatomy, a brain atlas includes maps of the cortex areas with all major structures and subdivisions of the brain labelled.
 Interactive brain atlases are also available that allow the user to study a particular section of the brain.

-Considerations when scanning large brain sections
+VIDEO Considerations when scanning large brain sections

 In order to include all the necessary structures to evaluate neural networks, brain sections can be up to 200 mm x 150 mm.
 In addition, the thickness of the sections varies considerably and can be as much as 1.5 mm.
 Scanning such large tissue slides is complex and challenging.
 In order to obtain high-resolution sub-micron (20x, 40X) scans, the demands on hardware and software requirements are high.